-The Annual campus retreat is available to all students for the purpose of initiating connection, community and spiritual growth.
-The retreat serves as a funnel to direct students in to greater meaningful connection on campus.
+- The Annual campus retreat is available to all students for the purpose of initiating connection, community and spiritual growth.
+The retreat serves as a funnel to direct students in to greater meaningful connection on campus. - Monday Prayer Moment-Each week Ransdell Chapel is made available on Mondays 8 to 10 p.m. in an effort to offer an open time during the late-night hours for prayer and solitude.